CamileBarros/CryptoListingAPI/README.md

 Flutter
 ---
 App with messari api.
-Originally this app was built on another github belonging to me that you can see in this [camilebarroswarren](https://github.com/camilebarroswarren)!
+Originally this app was built on another github belonging to me that you can see that historic of activities here [camilebarroswarren](https://github.com/camilebarroswarren)!

 The project uses the riverpod to manage states and is also internationalized (l10n).
 There are also two charts built with the charts_flutter library.